 - Lower storage costs

-- Obtain quicker ROI on capital equipment and safer yet more expensive engineered solvents like 3M Novec or Dupont Vertrel.
+- Obtain quicker ROI on capital equipment and safer yet more expensive engineered solvents like Dupont Vertrel or 3M Novec engineered fluids.

 Inline Vapor Degreaser Integration

-Solvent reclaimation and recovery systems can greatly reduce costs, hazardous waste disposal, solvent consumption while increasing process stability and operation.
+Solvent recycling and recovery systems can greatly reduce costs, hazardous waste disposal, solvent consumption while increasing process stability and operation.